freedomotic/fd-developer-manual/docs/source/architecture/messaging-system.rst

 Freedomotic Messaging System
 ============================

-Freedomotic uses simple structured messages (xml, json) to comunicate with its components.
+Freedomotic uses simple structured messages (xml, json) to communicate with its components.
 This is done through a **Messaging Middleware** (**Apache ActiveMQ**).